Skip to Content

 A Male Revue: Images of the men from “Thunder From Down Under” at Excalibur assault or delight the eyes of visitors, depending on your perspective, on ads around Vegas beginning the moment you de-plane at the airport.

-Tickets can be purchased directly from the:
+Tickets can be purchased in advance with:

 A group of performers on stage dressed like members of a swat team